amiemora/react-study-guide/README.md

 The Virtual DOM is a lightweight copy of the actual DOM, allowing React to efficiently update the UI.
 Performance optimization includes using PureComponent, memoization with useMemo and useCallback, and optimizing renders with shouldComponentUpdate or React.memo.

 ## useState
-Purpose: Manages state in functional components. \n
+Purpose: Manages state in functional components.
 Example: